HackerYou/HYFallBootcamp2014/3-JavaScript/Week 5/Day 3/1a-jquery.md

 - Open `try-jquery.html` in Chrome.
 We can test that jQuery has been successfully loaded by going to the JavaScript console.
 The console should show no errors.
 Type `jQuery` into the console and press enter.
 The return value should be `function (e,t){return new x.fn.init(e,t,r)}`.
 This is telling you that **jQuery is a function**.
 Type `$` and press enter, you should get the same return value. `$` **is an alias for jQuery**, meaning both will do the same thing.

 ### Selecting elements
-jQuery is a function that is defined with multiple parameters but they are optional.
+jQuery is a function that is defined with multiple parameters, but they are optional.
 The `selector` parameter is all we need for the time being.
 To find an element on the page we call the jQuery function and pass it a selector that corresponds to the element.

 `$(selector);` or `jQuery(selector);`